AUGUST 11TH - 13TH

 FREQUENTLY ASKED QUESTIONS

 Q: How much does it cost to tryout and attend the Games?

 A: The tryouts and the Area Code Baseball Underclass Games are free to attend for the athlete.
-The only costs incurred by the player are his own travel expenses to the regional tryouts and to the Games in Southern California.
+The only costs incurred by the player are his own travel expenses to the regional tryouts and to the Games in Los Angeles, CA.

 Q: Who can participate in the 2020 event?